 - 1. In pursuit of a Master's degree that would qualify the student to ultimately qualify as a licensed practitioner (Psychologist, LCSW, LMFT, LPC, LMSW, AMFT, APC), or - 2.
 Not registered toward attaining licensure, but is acquiring documented supervision toward full licensure in accordance with O.C.G.A.
 43-10A-3 the provider will be required to present an attestation signed by both the supervisor and supervisee/trainee which either: - a.
-Confirms enrollment in a practicum with an accredited educational Master's degree program which provides supervision as a part of a curriculum which is the foundation toward licensure, or - b.
+Confirms enrollment in a practicum with an accredited educational Master's degree program which provides supervision as a part of a curriculum which is the foundation toward licensure; - i.
+The attestation must include the name of the program the student attends, degree to be earned, and the anticipated/actual graduation date; and - ii.
+The attestation must be updated on an annual basis; or - b.
 Confirms that supervision is being provided towards licensure in accordance with O.C.G.A.
 43-10A-3.